nvoynov/creq/README.md

 * promo - copy promo project content to the current creq project directory;
 * req - create a new requirement file;
 * chk - check requirement repository consistence;
-* doc - combine all requirements into single document.
+* doc - combine all requirements into single document;
+* pandoc - create requirements document in any format supported by pandoc (you must have pandoc installed).

 You can see all available commands through `creq help` command, and you can get help by certain command by `creq help <command>` command.